 - Select the Run as administrator option.

-It will launch the command prompt window with administrator permissions.
+It will launch the command prompt window with administrator permissions. - Type the command ipconfig /flushdns and press key.

-That’s it.
 The DNS cache of the Windows PC has been cleared.
 If you revisit a domain name, the fresh IP address will be fetched and assigned to the domain name.

-Clear DNS Cache on Mac
+Flush the DNS Cache of the Mac

 Like the Windows PC, you can use the Terminal app on macOS to clear the cache stored in the network settings.
 Here are the steps to clear the DNS cache on macOS: